 Fiddle Leaf Fig Troubleshooting: Signs Your Fiddle Isn’t Getting Enough Light

 This condition is actually much more common than too much light.
-Here’s how to tell if you should find a brighter spot for your fiddle.
+Here’s how to tell if you should find a brighter spot for your fiddle to get more indirect light.

-If you notice yellowing leaves on your fiddle, chances are that your fiddle would like more light!
+If you notice yellowing across the entire leaf on your fiddle, chances are that your fiddle would like more light!
 (It could also be nutrient deficiency, so consider that if you haven’t fertilized in a while.)
+Just make sure not to leave your tree in a spot that gets too much direct sun, or you might give your FLF a sunburn!

 Perpetually Damp Soil